Lakshya-CTF/write-ups-2020/'E'asy-RSA/explanation.md

 Please note: The flag is in the format lakshya_CTF{plaintext}.
 If plaintext is "rsa", then flag is lakshya_CTF{rsa}

 ## Hint:
 Something is really small here.
-Don't forget to convert the obtained plaintext (in decimal format) to its hexadecimal equivalent before converting it to ascii.
+Don't forget to convert the obtained plaintext (in decimal format) to its hexadecimal equivalent before converting it to ASCII.

 ## Explanation: